-Apron • When the risk of splashes from patient's vomiting, diarrhea or bleeding is high, aprons should be worn over the gown or coverall. • Disposable aprons provide extra protection of the solid gown or coverall.
-Inner gloves should be worn under the gown/coverall cuff and outer gloves worn over the cuff, reaching well above the wrist.
+Apron • When the risk of splashes from patient's vomiting, diarrhea or bleeding is high, aprons should be worn over the gown or coverall because fluid-proof aprons provide extra protection of the form part of the body and is easier to replace than a soiled gown or coverall. • Disposable aprons should be used, but if non disposable aprons is used, it should be disinfected Inner gloves should be worn under the gown/coverall cuff and outer gloves worn over the cuff, reaching well above the wrist.
 Inner gloves should preferably be "nitrile" while the outer gloves could be latex.
 A new pair of outer layer gloves should be used for each patient.
 Remember that for invasive procedures you need sterile gloves.
 DO NOT touch eyes, nose or mouth areas with gloved hands.
-When handling chemical disinfectants, there may need to wear industrial or utility gloves. vomiting, diarrhea or bleeding is high, aprone should be worn over the gown or coverall because fluid-proof aprons provide extra protection of the front part of the body and is easier to replace than a soiled gown or coverall.
-Disposable aprons should be used, but if non- Protective body wear from street clothes into scrubs before starting work in the treatment centre.
-N.B: Scrubs trousers should be with elasticated waist bands and not ropes.
-Disposable gown or coverall made of fabric that is tested for resistance to penetration by blood or body fluids or blood borne pathogens should be worn over the scrubs.
-(This should include cleaning to remove gross Apron vomiting, diarrhea or bleeding is high, aprons should be worn over the gown or coverall because fluid-proof aprons provide extra protection of the front part of the body and is easier to replace than a soiled gown or coverall.
-Disposable aprons should be used, but if non-disposable apron is used, it should be disinfected with 0.5% chlorine solution by the person wearing it (This should include cleaning to remove gross contamination, disinfection and then hanging to dry Footwear • Rubber or gum boots are preferred over closed shoes because they are fluid-proof, easier to clean and disinfect.
+When handling chemical disinfectants, there may need to wear industrial or utility gloves. vomiting, diarrhea or bleeding is high, aproxishould be worn over the gown or coverall because fluid-proof aprons provide extra protection of the front part of the body and is easier to replace than a soiled gown or coverall.
+Disposable aprons should be used, but if non-disposable apron is used, it should be disinfected Protective body wear from street clothes into scrubs before starting work in the treatment centre.
+N.B.: Scrubs trousers should be with elasticated waist bands and not ropes.
+Disposable gown or coverall made of fabric that is tested for resistance to penetration by blood or body fluids or blood borne pathogens should be worn over Apron Disposable aprons should be used, but if non- disposable apron is used, it should be disinfected with 0.5% chlorine solution by the person wearing it (This should include cleaning to remove gross contamination, disinfection and then hanging to dry Footwear Rubber or gum boots are preferred over closed shoes because they are fluid-proof, easier to clean

+JR and disinfect.
 They provide optimal protection from splashes/wetness and protect from sharp injuries.
 If not available, then wear closed shoes with disposable impermeable shoe covers.
 Boots should also be cleaned to remove gross contamination and then disinfected prior to re-use (see appendix 2e).
 Head cover The purpose of head covers is to protect the skin and hair from virus contamination with subsequent unrecognized transmission to the mucosa of the eyes, nose or mouth.
-A head cover that protects the neck and sides of the head (leaving none or as little as possible skin exposed) is preferred.
-Heavy-duty rubber gloves Cleaners, launders and hygienists when handling infectious waste (i.e. solid waste or any secretion or excretion of with visible blood) should wear heavy duty rubber gloves over nitrile gloves.
-Movement of human remains or performing environmental cleaning activities also requires the use of heavy duty rubber gloves.
-Before exiting isolation area, ca waste containers in a designate Do not recycle any single-
+A head cover that protects the neck and sides of the head (leaving no skin or as little as possible skin exposed) is preferred.
+The hood of the "tyvek suit" may serve the purpose of covering the neck and sides of the head.
+However, when not available, a surgical head cover can be used for minimally invasive procedures.
+Note that there are various types of head covers but the aim is to protect from liquid splashes, flying particles and dust Heavy-duty rubber gloves Cleaners, launders and hygienists when handling infectious waste (i.e. solid waste or any secretion or excretion of with visible blood) should wear heavy duty rubber gloves over nitrile gloves.
+Movement of human remains or performing environmental cleaning activities also requires the use of heavy-duty rubber gloves.
+Before exiting isolation area, carefully remove PPE (see appendix 2d) and dispose in waste containers in a designated doffing/contamination area .
+Do not recycle any single-use PPF.